kanaka/wam/README.md

 The following extensions to the wat syntax are supported:

-- The call operation can be omitted if the function is specified by name.
+- The `call` operation can be omitted if the function is specified by name.
-- i32 and f32 constants can be specified directly without wrapping with "i32.const" or "f32.const".
+- i32 and f32 constants can be specified directly without wrapping with `i32.const` or `f32.const`.
 Floating point literals must include a decimal point.
-- Local variables can be specified directly without wrapping with "get\_local".
+- Local variables can be specified directly without wrapping with `get\_local`.
 - Static strings can be specified inline.
-All static strings in the code will be de-duplicated, they will be added to a global data section, pointer variables will be created that index into the data section and the original static inline string will be replaced with a lookup relative to $memoryBase.
+All static strings in the code will be de-duplicated, they will be added to a global data section, pointer variables will be created that index into the data section and the original static inline string will be replaced with a lookup relative to `$memoryBase`.
-- AND and OR macros that implement i32 boolean logic operations which support 1 or more conditions and that are short-circuiting.
+- `AND` and `OR` macros that implement i32 boolean logic operations which support 1 or more conditions and that are short-circuiting.
-- STATIC\_ARRAY macro that allocates the specified number of bytes as a static array in the data section.
-Note this creates an static global array in the data section at build time not at runtime (i.e. it does not dynamically allocate memory).
-STATIC\_ARRAY takes an optional second argument that specifies the byte alignment.
+- `STATIC\_ARRAY` macro that allocates the specified number of bytes as a static array in the data section.
+Note this creates an static global array in the `data` section at build time not at runtime (i.e. it does not dynamically allocate memory). `STATIC\_ARRAY` takes an optional second argument that specifies the byte alignment.
   The default alignment is 1 (e.g. unaligned).
-- CHR macro that converts a 1 byte string into a character (i32.const) value.
+- `CHR` macro that converts a 1 byte string into a character (i.e.
+  `i32.const`) value.
-- LET macro that combines functionality from "locals" and "set\_local" into a single construct that allow more concise declaration and initialization of i32 values.
+- `LET` macro that combines functionality from `locals` and `set\_local` into a single construct that allow more concise declaration and initialization of i32 values.

 ## wamp: wam processor